 - Garbanzo beans

-Nuts and seeds are part of a balanced diet.
+Vegetarian proteins such as nuts and seeds are part of a balanced diet.
 You can also eat tofu, tempeh, and other soy products.

 Eggs are also a good source of protein.
 For most healthy people, it is fine to eat 1 to 2 whole eggs per day.
 The yolk is where most of the vitamins and minerals are.